Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Metabolism.md

 ### Equilibrium and Metabolism

 - Chemical reactions of metabolism are reversible.
-- **Metabolism as a whole is never at equilibrium is one of the defining features of life.
+- **Metabolism as a whole is never at equilibrium is one of the defining features of life.**
+- Some of the reversible reactions of respiration are constantly “pulled” in one direction—that is, they are kept out of equilibrium.
+                       -key to maintaining this lack
+of equilibrium is that the product of a reaction does not accumulate but instead becomes a reactant in the next step